 Aono group is studying the bioinorganic chemistry of hemeproteins that show a novel function.
-They solved the crystal structure of CO sensor protein from a thermophilic CO oxidizing bacterium and discussed the molecular mechanism of CO sensing.
-They also reported the structure and function relationships of aldoxime dehydratase, which is a novel hemecontaining dehydrase enzyme.
+They solved the structure and function relationships of the CO sensor protein CooA and O2 sensor protein HemAT.
+They also reported the structure and function relationships of aldoxime dehydratase, which is a novel heme-containing dehydrase enzyme.
+Kato group is studying structure, dynamics, and interactions of biological macromolecules primarily using ultra-high field nuclear magnetic resonance (NMR) spectroscopy.
+In particular, they conducted studies aimed at elucidating the dynamic structures of glycoconjugates and proteins for integrative understanding of the mechanisms underlying their biological functions.
 Kuwajima group is studying mechanisms of in vitro protein folding and mechanisms of molecular chaperone function.
 Their goals are to elucidate the physical principles by which a protein organizes its specific native structure from the amino acid sequence.
 In this year, they studied the equilibrium and kinetics of canine milk lysozyme folding/unfolding by peptide and aromatic circular dichroism and tryptophan fluorescence spectroscopy.
 Fujii group is studying molecular mechanisms of metalloenzymes, which are a class of biologically important macromolecules having various functions such as oxygen transport, electron transfer, oxygenation, and signal transduction, with synthetic model complexes for the active site of the metalloenzymes.
 In this year, they studied molecular mechanisms of metalloenzymes relating to monooxygenation reactions and denitification processes.

 OIIB is conducting the cooperation research program, "Frontiers of Membrane Protein Research," with Institute for Protein Research, Osaka University from 2005.
 In this program, the following projects have being carried out to elucidate the role of membrane proteins in life: (i) the development of expression systems, purification methods, and chemical synthesis of membrane proteins, (ii) the development of new methods for analyzing the structure and function of membrane proteins.
-As a part of this cooperation program, International Symposium on Electro-chemical Signaling by Membrane Proteins-Biodiversity and Principle, was held in Okazaki Conference Center from March 14 to March 16, 2007, where
+As a part of this cooperation program, International Symposium on Membrane Protein Research-Perspective in Structural Biology of Membrane Proteins and Biological Macromolecules was held in Osaka on March 22, 2008.